msarafos/overthewire/narnia/walkthrough.md

     AAAABBBBCCCCDDDDEEEEFFFFGGGG

 we notice that the value inside ebp-0x8 is 0x46464646 which is `FFFF`.
-Thus, our padding is `lengthOf("AAAABBBBCCCCDDDDEEEE")` which is equal to 20.
+Thus, our padding is `lengthOf("AAAABBBBCCCCDDDDEEEE")` bytes long which is equal to 20.
 After that, the `deadbeef` bytes need to be appended, in order to trigger the shell spawning.
 The below line of shell code aids us for this purpose.

     (echo -e "AAAAAAAAAAAAAAAAAAAA\xef\xbe\xad\xde"; cat;)